Metabolism: Investigation and manipulation

 Classically, metabolism is studied by a reductionist approach that focuses on a single metabolic pathway.
 Particularly valuable is the use of radioactive tracers at the whole-organism, tissue and cellular levels, which define the paths from precursors to final products by identifying radioactively labelled intermediates and products.
 The enzymes that catalyze these chemical reactions can then be purified and their kinetics and responses to inhibitors investigated.
 A parallel approach is to identify the small molecules in a cell or tissue; the complete set of these molecules is called the metabolome.
 Overall, these studies give a good view of the structure and function of simple metabolic pathways, but are inadequate when applied to more complex systems such as the metabolism of a complete cell.

 An idea of the complexity of the metabolic networks in cells that contain thousands of different enzymes is given by the figure showing the interactions between just 43 proteins and 40 metabolites to the right: the sequences of genomes provide lists containing anything up to 26.500 genes.
 However, it is now possible to use this genomic data to reconstruct complete networks of biochemical reactions and produce more holistic mathematical models that may explain and predict their behavior.
 These models are especially powerful when used to integrate the pathway and metabolite data obtained through classical methods with data on gene expression from proteomic and DNA microarray studies.
 Using these techniques, a model of human metabolism has now been produced, which will guide future drug discovery and biochemical research.
 These models are now used in network analysis, to classify human diseases into groups that share common proteins or metabolites.

 Bacterial metabolic networks are a striking example of bow-tie organization, an architecture able to input a wide range of nutrients and produce a large variety of products and complex macromolecules using a relatively few intermediate common currencies.

 A major technological application of this information is metabolic engineering.
-Here, organisms such as yeast, plants or bacteria are genetically modified to make them more useful in biotechnology and aid the production of drugs such as antibiotics or industrial chemicals such as 1,3-propanediol and shikimic acid.
+Here, organisms such as yeast, plants or bacteria are genetically modified to make them more useful in red biotechnology and aid the production of drugs such as antibiotics or industrial chemicals such as 1,3-propanediol and shikimic acid.
 These genetic modifications usually aim to reduce the amount of energy used to produce the product, increase yields and reduce the production of wastes.